jbarroso/clean-code/README.md

 ### Ampliﬁcation
 If something is very very important you can amplify it.

 ### Javadocs in Public APIs
 If you are writing a public API => write good docs for it. (but they can lie as any other kind of comment).

 ## Bad Comments
 Most comments fall into this category.

 ### Mumbling
 A catch block empty with a comment => was the author trying to tell himself to come later to do it?

 Any comment that forces you to look in another module to know the meaning is wrong.

 ### Redundant Comments
 * Less information than the code.
 * It is not easier to read than the code.
 * It is less precise

 ### Misleading Comments

 ### Mandated Comments
 **A rule that says that every function/property/variable must have a javadoc is stupid**

 You will finally get things like: @param author The author

 ### Journal Comments
-We have scm's => they should be completely removed.
+We have source control now => they should be completely removed.

 ### Noise Comments
 Auto generated or very obvious comments that are nothing but noise.

 ### Scary Noise
 Maybe with copy/paste errores... are they a bug?

 ### Don’t Use a Comment When You Can Use a Function or a Variable
 Consider the following stretch of code: